Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 Common causes for legitimate cold email domains:

-- The domain was previously owned by a spammer (check WHOIS history).
+- The domain was previously owned by a spammer (check WHOIS history and the domain age checker).

 - Your tracking domain (subdomain of your sending domain) was used in a campaign pattern that triggered automated URIBL detection.